bjodom/idc/Readme.md

 1. Get an account on Intel® Developer Zone.
 If you have one, you do not need to create a new one.
 If you need one, <a href="https://www.intel.com/content/www/us/en/secure/forms/developer/standard-registration.html?tgt=www.intel.com/content/www/us/en/secure/developer/devcloud/cloud-launchpad.html">sign up now</a> - it is free and instant.
 Note: Intel employees also have an employee login option that is only usable internally (in the office, or externally via VPN) - just look for the "Employee Sign In" and click that instead of entering a username, etc.  If you are an Intel employee, you can create an account with any non-Intel email in order to sign in without being on the corporate network.
 2. Have an Public-Private Authentication Key Pair that has ed25519 or RSA 4096 level of strength.
 If you have one, you do not need to create a new one.
 If you need one, follow [SSH Setup](#ssh-setup) instructions to create one (free and instant).
 With your key, we recommend setting up your config file to make ssh easy (see [SSH .config Client Setup](#ssh-config-client-setup)).
 3. Create and use the service - it is free and instant (no need to enter any payment information - no credit card needed).
-Everyone can schedule and deploy the service with <a href="https://scheduler.cloud.intel.com/">Intel® Developer Cloud management console.</a>  From there pick `Scheduled access - Intel® Max Series GPU (PVC) on 4th Gen Intel® Xeon® processors - 1100 series (4x)`.
+Everyone can schedule and deploy the service with <a href="https://scheduler.cloud.intel.com/">Intel® Developer Cloud management console.</a>  From there pick `Intel® Max Series GPU (PVC) on 4th Gen Intel® Xeon® processors - 1100 series (4x) (Batch Processing/Scheduled access)`.
 Intel employees wanting to use their employee login, should get on the internal network (VPN) and go <a href="https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html">here</a> and click <a href="https://scheduler.cloud.intel.com/">Sign In</a>.

 These three steps will get you ON the system.
 You'll find more instructions on setting up an environment, using Jupyter, and more later in this Readme.